Corporate Governance

 該当

-• Mr. Yoshio Fukuda has served in prominent positions at Teijin Limited and Teijin Group and possesses abundant experience and superior insight in regard to corporate management, in addition to extensive international experience.
-In addition, he has a high level of knowledge of strategic planning, establishment of joint ventures, M&As, etc. Based on the above, the Company has judged that he would help further strengthen the Company’s management system by making appropriate recommendations and supervising the overall management of our internationally expanding Group from an independent standpoint.
-There are no material transactions between the Company and Teijin Limited or the Teijin Group, where he served as an Executive Officer until 2016, and Toyo Construction Co., Ltd., where he served as an outside director until June 27, 2023.
+• Mr. Yoshio Fukuda has served in prominent positions at Teijin Limited and Teijin Group and possesses abundant experience and superior insight regarding corporate management, in addition to extensive international experience.
+In addition, he has a high level of knowledge of strategic planning, establishment of joint ventures, M&A, etc. Based on the above, the Company has judged that he has been helping further strengthen the Company’s management system by making appropriate recommendations and supervising the overall management of our internationally expanding Group from an independent standpoint.
+There are no material transactions between the Company and Teijin Limited or the Teijin Group, where he served as an executive officer until 2016, or Toyo Construction Co., Ltd., where he served as an outside director until June 27, 2023.

 • (Designation as an Independent Director)

-Mr. Fukuda is designated and filed as an Independent Director because he does not fall under any of the criteria for independence set forth by the Tokyo Stock Exchange and has a high degree of independence, and the Company determined that there is no risk of a conflict of interest between him and ordinary shareholders.
+Mr. Fukuda is designated and filed as an independent officer because he does not fall under any of the criteria for independence set forth by the Tokyo Stock Exchange and has a high degree of independence, and the Company has determined that there is no risk of a conflict of interest between him and ordinary shareholders.

 Kazuhiko Hayashi